 It’s important to read the fixture’s packaging to determine which bulbs are compatible.
-This doesn’t always mean choosing between these three styles — you may need to purchase specialty bulbs.
+This doesn’t always mean choosing between these three styles — you may need to get specialty bulbs.
 These bulbs, which are especially popular in contemporary or futuristic styles, often come in unique shapes.
 They can be harder to find if you need replacements, which is why keeping spares on hand is a good idea.

 Pros: Single lights and sconces are ideal if you only need minimal lighting or don’t have the space to install a multi-light fixture.
 They can be placed almost anywhere around the mirror, with the sides being the most popular choice.

-Cons: More often than not, you’ll need to purchase more than one single light to effectively illuminate the vanity.
+Cons: More often than not, you’ll need to select more than one single light to effectively illuminate the vanity.
 As a result, you’ll need to calculate at least two single lights into your overall budget.

 Pros: There is a broad range of multi-light fixtures, so you’ll be spoiled for choice.
 Most vanities do well with just one multi-fixture, making them cost-effective lighting options.